aZerato/node-webkit_BaseApp/README.md

 How to use
 ---

-For this sample you to run your fav CLI,
+For this sample you launch your fav CLI, and type:
-Type:
 ```
 npm install
 cd app